lcrespom/node-terminal-menu/README.md

 - **selection**: optional - the preselected menu item.
 Defaults to 0.
 - **height**: optional - maximum number of rows to display.
 If the height is smaller than the number of options, scrolling is used (but no scroll bar is displayed).
+- **decorate**: optional - if present, this function will be invoked when displaying each menu item, e.g. to colorize it.
+It receives two parameters: the menu item string and a boolean indicating whether the item is selected or not, and returns the decorated menu item.
+    The default implementation renders unselected menu items without decoration and selected ones in reverse color.
+    Notice that menu options can be passed already decorated in the required **options** parameter, but this property is useful in case the amount of options is large and the cost of decorating all of them before opening the menu could keep the user waiting.

 The call to `verticalMenu` returns a key event listener that can be used to listen to `keypress` events.
 That way, when the user presses arrow keys, the listener will update the menu selection accordingly, and when the user presses *return* or *escape*, the **done** callback will be invoked.